 OPERS maintains a cost-sharing, multiple-employer defined benefit postemployment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the traditional pension and the combined plans.
 This trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
-At retirement or refund, member directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.
+At retirement or separation, member directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.

-In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit.
+In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have twenty or more years of qualifying Ohio service credit with a minimum age of sixty, or generally thirty years of qualifying service at any age.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
-See OPERS' CAFR referenced below for additional information.
+See OPERS' Comprehensive Annual Financial Report referenced below for additional information.

-The Ohio Revised Code permits, but does not require OPERS to provide health care to its eligible benefit recipients.
+The Ohio Revised Code permits but does not require OPERS to provide health care to its eligible benefit recipients.
 Authority to establish and amend health care coverage is provided to the Board in Chapter 145 of the Ohio Revised Code.